UT Tyler Department of Electrical Engineering

 Problems are engineering tasks requiring design, investigation, analysis or experimentation.
 To identify a problem is to define the task (what needs to be done and why must it be done).
 To formulate a problem means to put it in a form for solution; to solve a problem is to carry out the task and verify the results.

-- Have effective written, visual and oral communication skills.
+- Effective written, visual and oral communication skills.

 Written communication skills involve the drafting of documents (technical and non-technical) commonly encountered in engineering (e.g., lab reports; business letters; project proposals; peer-reviewed articles; specifications; test procedures; users' manuals).
 Visual communication skills involve conveying information by use of graphics, images and video.
 Oral communication skills involve the ability to communicate clearly through hearing and speaking in standard English.

-- Possess an educational background to understand the global context in which engineering is practiced, including:
+- An educational background to understand the global context in which engineering is

 - Knowledge of contemporary issues related to science and engineering.